Back to blog

 As every situation is different, planning capacity strategies are often changed to meet them.
 An agency may utilize a mix of all three strategies for different departments or projects.
 Some may switch to a lead strategy during times of growth, while falling back to a match strategy when the rush dies down.

-Capacity planning is constant in name only and there are a variety of ways that it can be executed, depending on internal and external factors.
+Capacity planning is constant in name only.
+There are a variety of ways that it can be executed, depending on internal and external factors.
 Here are some of the major steps that an agency might follow to successfully implement their capacity plan:

 1. Examine the current situation – An agency will consider their current available capacity, and all resources, employees, and their hours at their disposal.